 Would you be surprised that hearing loss affects interpersonal relationships?
-Who hasn't watched a colleague, loved one or friend ask for sentences to be repeated or complain that too many people are talking at once?
+Who hasn't watched a colleague, loved one or friend ask for hearing losssentences to be repeated or complain that too many people are talking at once?
 Unfortunately, hearing loss also can lead to cognitive problems and even depression.
 So your otolaryngologists and audiologists at West Coast Ear, Nose and Throat in Simi Valley, Ventura County, Camarillo, and Thousand Oaks, CA, ask you to know and recognize the early signs of hearing loss so that you or a family member can receive the best in hearing care.

 Signs of hearing loss